-This graph shows the giving rate of U.S. households to neighborhood and community organizations in 2010 by the head of household's education level.
+This graph shows the giving rate of U.S. households to neighborhood and community organizations in 2012 by the head of household's education level.

-- Households headed by an individual with a higher level of education gave at a higher rate to neighborhood and community organizations. - Households headed by an individual with at least some graduate coursework gave to neighborhood and community organizations at a rate more than twice that of households headed by an individual with some college education and at a rate more than five times that of households headed by an individual with a high school degree or less. - Overall, 3.7 percent of responding households contributed to neighborhood and community organizations in 2010.
+- Households headed by an individual with a higher level of education gave at a higher rate to neighborhood and community organizations. - Households headed by an individual with at least some graduate coursework gave to neighborhood and community organizations at a rate more than three times that of households headed by an individual with some college education. - Overall, 4.2 percent of responding households contributed to neighborhood and community organizations in 2012.